Exposure to Abusive Dynamics

 “I Am Permanently Damaged” is a core belief that often emerges after traumatic or deeply invalidating experiences.
 It…

-“I Am Unclean”
+“I Am Disgusting”